szz-dvl/images/README.md

 This url will return the image file.png with a sepia filter applied.

-- **gamma:** This operation may take an integer as argument or an array of integer if gammaOut needs to be provioded.
+- **gamma:** This operation may take an integer as argument or an array of integer if gammaOut needs to be provided.

 - **joinChannel:** Generated images for joinChannel are not supported, the options provided to the method will be the ones provided in the constructor.